Child Support Modification FAQ

 Yes, there is.
 Some judges include a Cost of Living Adjustment (COLA) clause in all of the child support orders they issue.
 These clauses make it so the child support payments change each year in accord with the increase or decrease of the annual cost of living.
 This amount is normally determined by an economic indicator, like the Consumer Price Index.
 If a COLA clause is included in your child support order, you don’t need to go before a judge in order to modify the payment amount based on an increase or decrease in the cost of living.

-Yes.
 Quality legal advice and representation generally comes at a cost, but that expertise typically saves you money -- while providing peace of mind -- in the long-run.
 And when it comes to the well-being of your child, it's a worthwhile investment to say the least.
 Check FindLaw's directory of child support attorneys by state, city, or metropolitan area.